krenfix15/cli-graph/README.md

 # What I Learned

 * Improved my knowledge of OOP concepts
-* How to appy small concepts of graph theory
+* How to apply small concepts of graph theory
 * Improved coding skills for readability and robustness